FIFA 23: Licences

 FIFA 23 contains over 30 licensed leagues, over 100 licensed stadiums, over 700 clubs and more than 19,000 players.
 Roma, Atalanta, Lazio and Napoli are not featured in FIFA 23 due to their exclusivity agreements with rival game eFootball, and are instead known as Roma FC, Bergamo Calcio, Latium, and Napoli FC respectively.
 The game retains the players' likenesses, but the official badge, kits and stadiums are replaced with custom designs and generic stadiums created by EA Sports.
 Juventus, having been similarly absent for the past three entries and thus known as Piemonte Calcio, are featured in the game however.

 The game no longer feature the teams of the J1 League, due to EA and J.League's six-year partnership coming to an end.
 Almost all Latin American leagues were also removed from the game, with only the Argentine Primera División remaining; the teams that contend the Copa Libertadores and Copa Sudamericana are also still present.
-The Russian Premier League and Belarusian Premier League were removed from the game as well, due to the ongoing Russian invasion of Ukraine.
+The Russian Premier League remained absent from the game as well, due to the ongoing Russian invasion of Ukraine.

-New stadiums added to the game include the Philips Stadion, home of PSV Eindhoven, the Europa-Park Stadion, home of SC Freiburg, the Banc of California Stadium, home of Los Angeles FC, and the Academy Stadium, home of Manchester City Women.
-The Juventus Stadium, home of Juventus, is also added, having been absent from the past few entries due to licence issues.
+New stadiums added to the game include the Philips Stadion, home of PSV Eindhoven, the Europa-Park Stadion, home of SC Freiburg, the BMO Stadium, home of Los Angeles FC, and the Academy Stadium, home of Manchester City Women.
+The Juventus Stadium, home of Juventus, and La Bombonera, home of Boca Juniors, are also added, having been absent from the past few entries due to licence issues.
 Nottingham Forest's home ground, the City Ground, was added post-launch via an update, thus ensuring all 20 Premier League clubs have their respective stadiums.
-Bayern Munich and Barcelona are also featured in the game with licensed players and kits, but do not have their stadium licenses and thus play in generic stadiums.
+Bayern Munich and Barcelona are also featured in the game with licensed players and kits, but do not have their stadium licenses and thus play in generic stadiums, as well as all Serie B teams, which were licensed for the first time in the series.

 The game features fictional club AFC Richmond and their stadium Nelson Road from the Apple TV+ series Ted Lasso.

+Soundtrack

+Alongside the game's main soundtrack, 40 of the 100 popular tracks from previous FIFA titles — collectively known as the "Ultimate FIFA Soundtrack" — were added to the game in November 2022.
+These songs included "Song 2" by Blur (FIFA: Road to World Cup 98), "Love Me Again" by John Newman (FIFA 14), "The Nights" by Avicii (FIFA 15) and many more.
+As a result of these additions, FIFA 23's soundtrack is the largest in the series.
+The game's VOLTA soundtrack features songs written by RAYE, David Asante, Central Cee, Nas, Curtis Richa and Disclosure.